Raj-6660/Job-Finder/README.md

 ### Backend (Self-Hosted N8N containing the backend workflow)
 1. Fetch preferences from Google Sheets (acts as a simple database).
 2. Scrape jobs via Apify, passing in user-specific keywords and location.
-3. Summarize descriptions with Gemini/OpenAI into a compact format:
+3. Summarize descriptions with Gemini API into a compact format:
 4. Apply filtering logic with Code node (JavaScript)

   - This custom JavaScript step filters the AI-generated job summaries to include only those matching the user’s role, keywords, and location.